rcd765/rtl8723bs_intel_compute_stick/README.md

 2) On another machine Download the 4.3 kernel from kernel.org and copy it on a USB stick - to insert in ICS.

-3) Copy the kernel source tree to /usr/src/ on the root file system on the stick.
+3) Copy the kernel source tree to /usr/src/ on the root file system on the ICS.

 4) Change directory to /usr/src/linux-4.3 and apply the kernel patches from https://github.com/hadess/rtl8723bs (patches folder) in the following order (using patch -p1 < filename.patch) :